-Welcome to the second year of the College of Business (COB) at Shepherd University.
+Welcome to the College of Business (COB) at Shepherd University.

-I encourage you to look through the majors and minors; to take advantage of lectures and presentations; to talk with our faculty; to look at student groups for career networking opportunities; all, with the intent to explore topics and ideas for broadening and improving your career opportunities.
+Again, I encourage you to look through the majors and minors; take advantage of lectures and presentations; talk with our faculty; look at student groups for career networking opportunities; all, with the intent to explore topics and ideas for broadening and improving your career opportunities.

 Dean, College of Business